helgeerbe/ml_heating/README.md

 This project uses an **online machine learning** approach, which means the model learns incrementally from a stream of live data.

-1.  **Initial Training (Optional):** When first run with the `--initial-train` flag, the model is "warmed up" using up to 168 hours of historical data from InfluxDB.
-This gives it a solid baseline understanding of the home's thermal dynamics.
+1.  **Initial Training (Optional):** When first run with the `--initial-train` flag, the model is "warmed up" using historical data from InfluxDB.
+The duration of this lookback period is configurable via the `TRAINING_LOOKBACK_HOURS` environment variable (default is 168 hours, or 7 days).
+This gives the model a solid baseline understanding of the home's thermal dynamics.
 2.  **Live Learning Cycle:**
     -   The system sets a target outlet temperature.
     -   It waits for a cycle (e.g., 5 minutes).